Polyatomic ion

-NO3-).
+NO_{3}-).
 Areas coloured translucent red, around the outside of the red oxygen atoms themselves, signify the regions of most negative electrostatic potential.

-A polyatomic ion (also known as a molecular ion) is a covalent bonded set of two or more atoms, or of a metal complex, that can be considered to behave as a single unit and that usually has a net charge that is not zero, or in special case of zwitterion wear spatially separated charges where the net charge may be variable depending on acidity conditions.
+A polyatomic ion (also known as a molecular ion) is a covalent bonded set of two or more atoms, or of a metal complex, that can be considered to behave as a single unit and that usually has a net charge that is not zero, or in the special case of a zwitterion, where spatially separated charges may lead the net charge to be variable depending on acidity conditions.
 The term molecule may or may not be used to refer to a polyatomic ion, depending on the definition used.
 The prefix poly- carries the meaning "many" in Greek, but even ions of two atoms are commonly described as polyatomic.
-There may be more than one atom in the structure that has non-zero charge, therefore the net charge of the structure may have a cationic (positive) or anionic nature depending on those atomic details.
+There may be more than one atom in the structure that has non-zero charge, therefore the net charge of the structure may have a cationic (positive) or anionic (negative) nature depending on those atomic details.

 In older literature, a polyatomic ion may instead be referred to as a radical (or less commonly, as a radical group).
 In contemporary usage, the term radical refers to various free radicals, which are species that have an unpaired electron and need not be charged.

 A simple example of a polyatomic ion is the hydroxide ion, which consists of one oxygen atom and one hydrogen atom, jointly carrying a net charge of −1; its chemical formula is auto=yes|OH-.
-In contrast, an ammonium ion consists of one nitrogen atom and four hydrogen atoms, with a charge of +1; its chemical formula is auto=yes|NH4+.
+In contrast, an ammonium ion consists of one nitrogen atom and four hydrogen atoms, with a charge of +1; its chemical formula is auto=yes|NH_{4}+.

 Polyatomic ions often are useful in the context of acid–base chemistry and in the formation of salts.

 Often, a polyatomic ion can be considered as the conjugate acid or base of a neutral molecule.
-For example, the conjugate base of sulfuric acid (H_{2}SO_{4}) is the polyatomic hydrogen sulfate anion (HSO4-).
-The removal of another hydrogen ion produces the sulfate anion (SO4(2-)).
+For example, the conjugate base of sulfuric acid (H2SO4) is the polyatomic hydrogensulfate anion (HSO_{4}-).
+The removal of another hydrogen ion produces the sulfate anion (SO_{4}(2-)).

 Nomenclature of polyatomic anions

 There are several patterns that can be used for learning the nomenclature of polyatomic anions.
 First, when the prefix bi is added to a name, a hydrogen is added to the ion's formula and its charge is increased by 1, the latter being a consequence of the hydrogen ion's +1 charge.
 An alternative to the bi- prefix is to use the word hydrogen in its place: the anion derived from H+.
-For example, let us consider the carbonate(link=carbonate|CO3(2-)) ion:
+For example, let us consider the carbonate(link=carbonate|CO_{3}(2-)) ion: